 ON THE PODIUM

-11 different drivers have finished on the podium at the Baku City Circuit.
-Seven of the previous 11 podium finishers are on the 2024 grid – Sebastian Vettel, Nico Rosberg and Kimi Raikkonen are the exceptions.
+12 different drivers have finished on the podium at the Baku City Circuit.
+All but three of the previous podium finishers are on the 2024 grid – Sebastian Vettel, Nico Rosberg and Kimi Raikkonen are the exceptions.

 Sergio Perez has recorded the most Azerbaijan Grand Prix podiums

-Sebastian Vettel is second on the list, with three podiums, while Lewis Hamilton and Valtteri Bottas are the other drivers with multiple podiums at the circuit.
+Sebastian Vettel is second on the list, with three podiums, while Lewis Hamilton and Valtteri Bottas and Max Verstappen are the other drivers with multiple podiums at the circuit.

-Nico Rosberg, Daniel Ricciardo, Kimi Raikkonen, Lance Stroll, Pierre Gasly, Max Verstappen and George Russell are the other drivers to have finished on the podium at the track.
+Nico Rosberg, Daniel Ricciardo, Kimi Raikkonen, Lance Stroll, Pierre Gasly, George Russell and Charles Leclerc are the other drivers to have finished on the podium at the track.

-Germany and Mexico share the record as the nation with the most podium finishes at Baku City Circuit, with four apiece.
+Mexico holds the record as the nation with the most podium finishes at Baku City Circuit, with five – one ahead of Germany.

-Mercedes have recorded the most podiums in Baku
+Mercedes and Red Bull have recorded the most podiums in Baku

 Mercedes and Red Bull are tied as the teams with the most podium finishes at the Azerbaijan Grand Prix, with six apiece.
 In 2019, Mercedes became the first team to finish a race at the track with both of their cars in podium positions.
 Red Bull followed suit in both 2022 and 2023.

-The polestitter has recorded only two podium finishes
+The polesitter has recorded only three podium finishes

-The polesitter has only gone on to finish on the podium here only twice (Nico Rosberg and Lewis Hamilton, who each won in 2016 and 2019 respectively and Charles Leclerc who finished third in 2023).
+The polesitter has only gone on to finish on the podium here only three times (Nico Rosberg and Lewis Hamilton, who each won in 2016 and 2019 respectively and Charles Leclerc who finished third in 2023).

 The lowest starting podium finisher here is Sebastian Vettel – who finished second having started 11th on the grid in 2021.

-The 2021 Azerbaijan Grand Prix was the first race at the circuit in which none of the top three starters finished on the podium.
+The 2021 Azerbaijan Grand Prix was the first – and so far only – race at the circuit in which none of the top three starters finished on the podium.